 \subsection{Regularization approaches}

 While optimizers may minimize a network norm implicitly, regularization approaches supplement this process and make it explicit.
 For example, a common way to restrict the parameter norm explicitly is through weight decay.
-This approach discourages network complexity by placing a cost on weights \citep{hanson1989comparingbiases}.
+This approach discourages network complexity by placing a cost on weights \cite{hanson1989comparingbiases}.

-Generalization and regularization are often characterized at the end of training, i.e. as a behavior that resulst from the optimization process.
+Generalization and regularization are often characterized at the end of training, i.e. as a behavior that results from the optimization process.
 Various findings have influenced work in regularization.
-For example, flat landscapes have better generalization properties \citep{keskar2016large,losslandscape,chaudhari2019entropysgd}.
-In overparameterized cases, the solutions at the center of these landscapes may have zero training error (i.e., perfect memorization), and under certain conditions, zero training error empirically leads to lower generalization error \citep{belkin2019reconciling, nakkiran2019deep}.
-However, when a training loss of zero is reached, generalization suffers \citep{ishida2020we}.
-This behavior can be thought of as overtraining, and techniques have been developed to reduce it at the end of the training process, such as early stopping \citep{morgan1990generalization} and flooding \citep{ishida2020we}.
+For example, flat landscapes (that is, cases where perturbations to a model's parameters do not greatly affect loss) have better generalization properties \cite{keskar2016large,losslandscape,chaudhari2019entropysgd}.
+In overparameterized cases, the solutions at the center of these landscapes may have zero training error (i.e., perfect memorization), and under certain conditions, zero training error empirically leads to lower generalization error \cite{belkin2019reconciling, nakkiran2019deep}.
+However, when a training loss of zero is reached, generalization suffers \cite{ishida2020we}.
+This behavior can be thought of as overtraining, and techniques have been developed to reduce it at the end of the training process, such as early stopping \cite{morgan1990generalization} and flooding \cite{ishida2020we}.

-Both flooding and early stopping assume that overfitting happens at the end of training, which is not always true \citep{golatkar2019time}.
-In fact, the order in which easy-to-generalize and hard-to-generalize concepts are learned is important the network's ultimate generalization.
-For instance, larger learning rates early in the training process often lead to better generalization in the final model \citep{li2019biglr}.
-Similarly, low-error solutions found by SGD in a relatively quick manner---such as through high learning rates---often have good generalization properties \citep{yao2007early}.
+Both early stopping and flooding assume that overfitting happens at the end of training, which is not always true \cite{golatkar2019time}.
+In fact, the order in which easy-to-generalize and hard-to-generalize concepts are learned is important for the network's ultimate generalization.
+For instance, larger learning rates early in the training process often lead to better generalization in the final model \cite{li2019biglr}.
+Similarly, low-error solutions found by SGD in a relatively quick manner---such as through high learning rates---often have good generalization properties \cite{yao2007early}.

 Other techniques tackle overfitting by making it more difficult.
-Dropout \citep{dropout} makes some connections disappear.
-Cutout \citep{cutout}, Mixup \citep{mixup}, and their composition, CutMix \citep{cutmix}, augment training data with a broader variation of examples.
+Dropout \cite{dropout} makes some connections disappear.
+Cutout \cite{cutout}, Mixup \cite{mixup}, and their composition, CutMix \cite{cutmix}, augment training data with a broader variation of examples.